Frequently Asked Questions!

 Usually, yes!
 But I have a few conditions, have a read here: https://www.miracleofsound.rocks/blog/using-miracle-of-sound-music-in-your-streams-videos

-B).
-There is a culture of theft on the internet.
-I and my peers have all had people take our instrumentals, sing over them and claim them as their own, sometimes even going as far as to make money from the stolen work.
+1. There is a culture of theft on the internet.
+My peers & I have all had people repeatedly take our instrumentals, sing over them and claim them as their own, even going as far as to publish & make money from the stolen work.
 I don’t want that happening any more.

-C).
-There simply isn’t a big enough demand for it to justify the time/money investment in making & releasing instrumental versions.
+2. There simply isn’t a big enough demand for it to justify the time/money investment in making & releasing instrumental versions of every song.

 3. Will you do a cover version of (insert song here)